In brief

 The next year, however, the former commander-in-chief launched his own NFT collection.
 Minted on Ethereum scaling network Polygon, the digital trading card collection was at first ridiculed—but it still sold out quickly and made millions of dollars.

 Trump later said that he only launched the collection because he thought they were “sort of cute.”
-He has since launched more collections on Polygon, and even minted some of the latest set on Bitcoin via the Ordinals protocol.
+He has since launched more collections on Polygon, and even minted some of the third set on Bitcoin via the Ordinals protocol.
+A fourth collection launched in August 2024 with the largest number of NFTs to date.

 A digital wallet tied to the ex-President by blockchain analytics firm Arkham Intelligence shows that he has raked in millions in royalties from the NFTs—and also holds some of the biggest unofficial Trump meme coins, which likely were sent to the wallet without Trump's knowledge or consent.